creatissimo/otto-market-api/docs/Api/ShipmentsV1Api.md

 shipmentsV1ShipmentByCarrierAndTrackingNumberUsingGET($carrier, $tracking_number): \OpenAPI\Client\Model\ShipmentShipmentsV1
 ```

-Retrieve shipment by shipment ID.
+Retrieve shipment by carrier and tracking number.

 This endpoint can be used to retrieve a shipment by carrier and tracking number.